Ernest Renan: Continuation of scholarly career: social views

-Renan was not only a scholar.
 In his book on St. Paul, as in the Apostles, he shows his concern with the larger social life, his sense of fraternity, and a revival of the democratic sentiment which had inspired L'Avenir de la Science.
 In 1869, he presented himself as the candidate of the liberal opposition at the parliamentary election for Meaux.
 While his temper had become less aristocratic, his liberalism had grown more tolerant.
 On the eve of its dissolution, Renan was half prepared to accept the Empire, and, had he been elected to the Chamber of Deputies, he would have joined the group of l'Empire liberal, but he was not elected.
 A year later, war was declared with Germany; the Empire was abolished, and Napoleon III became an exile.
 The Franco-Prussian War was a turning-point in Renan's history.
 Germany had always been to him the asylum of thought and disinterested science.
 Now, he saw the land of his ideal destroy and ruin the land of his birth; he beheld the German no longer as a priest, but as an invader.

 In La Réforme Intellectuelle et Morale (1871), Renan tried to safeguard France's future.
 Yet, he was still influenced by Germany.
 The ideal and the discipline which he proposed to his defeated country were those of her conqueror—a feudal society, a monarchical government, an elite which the rest of the nation exists merely to support and nourish; an ideal of honor and duty imposed by a chosen few on the recalcitrant and subject multitude.
 The errors attributed to the Commune confirmed Renan in this reaction.
 At the same time, the irony always perceptible in his work grows more bitter.
 His Dialogues Philosophiques, written in 1871, his Ecclesiastes (1882) and his Antichrist (1876) (the fourth volume of the Origins of Christianity, dealing with the reign of Nero) are incomparable in their literary genius, but they are examples of a disenchanted and sceptical temper.
 He had vainly tried to make his country obey his precepts.
 The progress of events showed him, on the contrary, a France which, every day, left a little stronger, and he roused himself from his disbelieving, disillusioned mood and observed with interest the struggle for justice and liberty of a democratic society.
 The fifth and sixth volumes of the Origins of Christianity (the Christian Church and Marcus Aurelius) show him reconciled with democracy, confident in the gradual ascent of man, aware that the greatest catastrophes do not really interrupt the sure if imperceptible progress of the world and reconciled, also, if not with the truths, at least with the moral beauties of Catholicism and with the remembrance of his pious youth.